glpi-project/doc-agent/source/configuration.rst

 More globally, you'll find that file in the GLPI Agent installation directory.

-It is strongly discouraged to change this file, as it would prevent it to be updated (especially if you use a linux or MacOS X package).
+It is strongly discouraged to change this file, as you will probably loose your configuration on update (especially if you use a linux or MacOS X package).

 Just ensure the ``include conf.d/`` is not commented (does not starts with a ``#``).
 Your specific configuration should then go to any ``conf.d/*.cfg`` file.